 Pillar: a supporting, integral, or upstanding member or part

 Businesses are built on critical pillars that support their success.
-But the thing about pillars is, if one isn’t sound, it will increase the load on others and ultimately force them to fail over time.
+But the thing about the 6 pillars of business is that if one isn’t sound, it will increase the load on others and ultimately force them to fail over time.

-Aligning and optimizing these fundamentals will help your business grow and succeed in today’s competitive and — dare we say it — uncharted, unstable environment.
+Aligning and optimizing these fundamentals will help your business succeed in today’s competitive and — dare we say it — uncharted, unstable environment.

 Think about it.
 You probably wouldn’t buy a house with a crooked, cracked, or bowing foundation, would you?
 Slapping on a coat of paint just hides the problems; it doesn’t fix them.

 Your business is the same way.
 You have to have a solid foundation to drive consistent growth and return on your marketing investments.
-This is why we focus on six pillars for long term success: marketing, creative, technology, operations, strategy, and customer success.
+This is why we focus on 6 pillars of business for long term success: marketing, creative, technology, operations, strategy, and customer success.

-What are the six pillars and what do successful business pillars look like?
+What are the six pillars of business success and what do successful business pillars look like?

 In the modern business world, your technology choices are some of the most important you will make.
 An optimized technology infrastructure can mean the difference between operating like an efficient, well-oiled machine, with consistently great customer experience and a marketing strategy that delivers a consistent return on investment, vs. one in which you’re always playing catch-up, losing market share, and constantly spending good money after bad.